 "May contain Spoilers For this anime and Natsume's"

-So fast the story is about a : Female college student Aoi inherited her deceased grandfather's ability to see ayakashi.
-One day, while Aoi is feeding some ayakashi, a demon appears!
-He declares that Aoi's grandfather owed a great debt, and as compensation, Aoi must marry the demon!
-Aoi refuses, and decides to pay off the debt by working.
+The story is about a : Female college student Aoi inherited her deceased grandfather's ability to see ayakashi.
+One day, a Ghoul appears, He clarify that Aoi's grandfather owed a great debt, and as compensation, Aoi must marry him!
+Aoi refuses, and decides to pay off the debt by working for him in his Hotel in the other world.

-Now Most of you will see that is so close to Natsume and maybe refuse to watch it for that reason cuz The similarities are Natsume got that power from his grand-ma and followed her steps, so as Aoi and
+Now Most of you will see that is so close to Natsume and maybe refuse to watch it for that reason cuz The similarities are Natsume got that power from his grand-ma, so as Aoi got it from her grandpa

 Its good in many ways :

-I don't hate the similarity with Natsume but I don't like that they're taken a lot of ideas from it but when you get hooked and you 'll, you won't find that a problem cuz they developed it in a different but good way.
+I don't hate the similarity with Natsume or any of the other anime close to this story but I don't like that they're taken a lot of ideas from them but when you get hooked and you 'll, you won't find that a problem cuz they developed it in a different good way.

-Its very interesting\entertaining to watch IDK but I feel its filled with that peace and joyment you can find in Natsume. even its not quite the same .
+Its very interesting\entertaining to watch TBH, but I feel its filled with that peace, harmony and joyment you can find in Natsume even if its not quite the same .

-IN General : Its fun, enjoyable, entertaining, peaceful, simple, easy to get hooked on, amazing to watch wit no regrets.
+IN General : Its fun, enjoyable, entertaining, peaceful, simple, easy to get hooked on, amazing to watch with no regrets and so far they failed to be boring which is great.

 I'll admit, I'm not an avid watcher of anime, but I'm a sucker for Shojo anime.